traefik/traefik/docs/content/routing/services/index.md

 This strategy is only available to load balance between [services](./index.md) and not between [servers](./index.md#servers).

+!!! info "Supported Providers"

-!!! info "This strategy can be defined only with [File](../../providers/file.md)."
+    This strategy can be defined only with [File](../../providers/file.md) or [IngressRoute](../../providers/kubernetes-crd.md).

 ```toml tab="TOML"
 ## Dynamic configuration